Sixteen Kingdoms: Religion

 The White Horse Pagoda, Dunhuang, commemorating Kumarajiva's white horse which carried the scriptures to China, c.
 384.

+Though Buddhism first arrived in China in the 1st-century CE, the religion only began receiving mainstream recognition and popularity during the Sixteen Kingdoms period.
 Several rulers of the northern kingdoms patronized Buddhism which spread across northern China during the Sixteen Kingdoms and flourished during the subsequent Northern Dynasties.
-The Later Zhao was one of the earliest to provide Buddhism with state recognition, with the Kuchean monk, Fotu Cheng occupying a high and privileged position within the imperial court.
+The Later Zhao was one of the earliest regimes in China to provide Buddhism with statewide backing.
+Monks such as Fotu Cheng and Dharmakṣema all occupied high-ranking positions in their governments and were allowed to spread their teachings to the masses.

-The Former Qin ruler Fu Jian was a strong patron of Buddhist scholarship.
+During the Former Qin, Fu Jiān was a strong patron of Buddhist scholarship.
 After capturing Xiangyang in 379, he invited the monk Dao An to Chang'an to catalogue Buddhist scriptures.
-When the teachings of the famed Kuchean monk, Kumārajīva, reached Chang'an, Dao An advised Fu Jian to invite the Kumārajīva.
-In 382, Fu Jian sent general Lü Guang to conquer the Western Regions (Tarim Basin) and bring Kumārajīva to Chang'an.
-Lü Guang captured Kucha and seized Kumārajīva, but the Former Qin kingdom collapsed after the Battle of Feishui in 383.
+When the teachings of the famed Kuchean monk, Kumārajīva, reached Chang'an, Dao An advised Fu Jiān to invite the Kumārajīva.
+In 382, Fu Jiān sent general Lü Guang to conquer the Western Regions (Tarim Basin) and bring Kumārajīva to Chang'an.
+Lü Guang captured Kucha and seized Kumārajīva, but the Former Qin collapsed after the Battle of Feishui in 383.
 Lü Guang founded the Later Liang and held Kumārajīva captive in western Gansu for 18 years.
-In 401, the Later Qin ruler, Yao Xing conquered the Former Liang and Kumārajīva was able to settle in Chang'an and become one of the most influential translators of Buddhist sutras into Chinese.
+In 401, the Later Qin under Yao Xing conquered the Former Liang and Kumārajīva was able to settle in Chang'an and become one of the most influential translators of Buddhist sutras into Chinese.
+Another monk, Faxian began a pilgrimage from Later Qin territory in 399 to acquire Buddhist texts in India.
+He returned to China in 412 and resettled at Jiankang under the Eastern Jin, also making great contributions to the translation and accessibility of Buddhist scriptures.

+With monks frequently travelling between the Western Regions and China, Buddhist cave arts also began to take root in the Hexi Corridor of modern-day Gansu.
 The earliest grottoes in the Mogao Caves of Dunhuang were carved in the Former Liang.
-Work on the Maijishan Grottoes began during the Later Qin.
-The Bingling Grottoes were started during the Western Qin.
-Numerous other grottoes were built in the Hexi Corridor under the Northern Liang.
+Later on, work on the Maijishan Grottoes in Tianshui first took place during the Later Qin, while the Bingling Grottoes in Yongjing County were started during the Western Qin.
+Numerous other grottoes were built in the Hexi under the Northern Liang such as the Tiantishan Caves.

+Taoism was absorbed through established Chinese practices and customs, even as Buddhism began to take hold over the north.
+The Cheng-Han in particular was influenced by the Way of the Celestial Masters, as most of the population of Sichuan, including the ruling Li clan, were followers of the school.
+A Taoist sage from the sect, Fan Changsheng, was appointed as the state's first Prime Minister and given the title of Grand Preceptor of Heaven and Earth.